The Average Cost of a Wedding

 KEY POINTS

-With couples spending enough money on a one-day event to buy a car or put a down payment on a home, let's take a look at where that money goes.
-Motley Fool Money has compiled the latest data from The Knot and Zola, two of the largest wedding planning platforms, as well as Wedding Forward and Brides.com to break down how wedding budgets add up.
+Wedding costs vary by state, guest count, venue, and other factors.
+Motley Fool Money has compiled the latest wedding expense data from The Knot and Zola, two of the largest wedding planning platforms, as well as Wedding Forward and Brides.com, to break down how wedding budgets add up.

 The average cost of a wedding in each state

-Data from Zola has Rhode Island as the most expensive state to get married in, with the average wedding there coming out to $49,207.
-South Dakota is the cheapest state for a wedding, per Zola, with the average bill there amounting to $15,625.
+Rhode Island is the most expensive state to get married in, with the average wedding there coming out to $49,207, according to Zola.
+Alaska is the cheapest state for a wedding, per Zola, with the average bill there amounting to $14,444.

-Whether you have a destination wedding or local wedding significantly impacts cost.
-Here's how those averages breakdown, according to The Knot:
+Whether you have a destination wedding or local wedding significantly impacts costs.
+Here's how much those types of weddings cost on average, according to The Knot:

-Some of the extra wedding costs of a destination ceremony may be offset by a lower price tag for the honeymoon, assuming the couple celebrates in the location where the wedding was held.
+Some of the extra costs of a destination wedding may be offset by a lower price tag for the honeymoon, assuming the couple celebrates in the location where the wedding was held.
 Plus, some vendors may be cheaper abroad compared to the United States.

 Nineteen percent of newlyweds had a destination wedding in 2023, per The Knot, in line with the past few years.
 Zola estimated that 36% of recently married couples had a destination wedding in 2023, with 28% being domestic destinations and 8% tying the knot abroad.